 Typically this kind of care follows a period of hospitalisation.
 However, there are cases when reablement is provided despite not being admitted to the hospital.

-Serious short-term illnesses can receive an intermediate care in order to prevent the illness developing to the extent where trips to the hospital are required.
+Serious short-term illnesses can receive intermediate care in order to prevent the illness from developing to the extent where trips to the hospital are required.

 Likewise, if an elderly person or an adult at particular risk suffers a fall or needs some level of assistance because of an illness then their GP can be contacted.
 They will then be able to ascertain what kind of reablement can be appropriate.

 At this point, social care services are of course also an appropriate port-of-call.